When you're working hard towards your fitness and weight loss goals, it's all about tough workouts and cutting out all the unhealthy foods.

 Legion uses a cold filtration process as standard, which claims to have less of a negative effect on the structure of the proteins.

-This is another good vegan option that combines pea and rice protein to get the full nutritional benefits of a complete amino acid profile.
+This is another good vegan chocolate flavor option that combines rice and pea protein to get the full nutritional benefits of a complete amino acid profile.

-Some people say it's an excellent choice due to the included superfoods and fiber, which may help with immune and digestive health.
+Some people say it's an excellent choice due to the included superfoods, digestive enzymes, and fiber, which may help with immune and digestive health.

 Of all the chocolate flavors we tried out, this is a little bit fake-tasting.

-8. Optimum Nutrition Gold Standard Whey (Double Rich Chocolate Flavor)
+8 - Optimum Nutrition 100% Gold Standard Whey (Double Rich Chocolate)

 It's also a low-carb and calorie option to help support losing body weight.

-Just avoid using it with hot water and beverages, as it does tend to curdle a bit.
+Just avoid using it with hot water and beverages, as it does tend to curdle a little.

-9. Muscle Pharm Combat Protein Powder (Chocolate Milk Flavor)
+9 - Muscle Pharm Combat Protein Powder (Chocolate Milk)

-The final one of our tested protein powders that made this list is Muscle Pharm.
+The final one of our tested chocolate protein powders that made this list is Muscle Pharm.

 It's the only one with a certificate for not containing any banned substances, which may be important for professional athletes.